Hero banner

 Through a person-centred approach to deprescribing, previously unrecognised health priorities and concerns may emerge.
 In some cases, this process may lead to the initiation of new medicines that offer potential benefits while discontinuing others that are no longer necessary.

-Older people are more likely than younger people to benefit from deprescribing as they may be more vulnerable to the risks associated with the use of multiple medicines due to age-related changes in organ function.
-These risks are further exacerbated by inadequate monitoring and a lack of ongoing, coordinated assessment of medicines, often prescribed by multiple healthcare practitioners.
+Older people are particularly likely to benefit from deprescribing as they may be more vulnerable to the risks associated with the use of multiple medicines due to age-related changes in organ function.
+These risks can be further exacerbated by inadequate monitoring and a lack of ongoing, coordinated assessment of medicines, often prescribed by multiple healthcare practitioners.

 This guideline is applicable in the various settings where deprescribing decisions may be made, including primary care, hospital and residential care.
 It covers drug classes commonly dispensed to people aged 65 years and over, and less commonly used drug classes where there is evidence to inform deprescribing in people aged over 65 years (e.g. potassium, digoxin, nitrates, genito-urinary anticholinergics, teriparatide, bisphosphonates, levodopa, lithium, and cholinesterase inhibitors).